Pulmonary Thromboembolism (Blood Clots in the Lungs) in Dogs

 What kinds of monitoring and follow-up will my dog need?

 Monitoring oxygen levels in the blood through pulse oximetry (a non-invasive sensor used on the outside of the body) allows for tracking of improvement in breathing function.
-Blood tests to check blood clotting status will be needed for adjusting the dose of warfarin.
+Your dog will need blood tests to check blood clotting status, which is required to adjust the dose of warfarin.
 Bleeding complications may arise in pets treated with anticoagulant medications.

 What is the outlook for my dog?

-The prognosis for dogs with pulmonary thromboembolism is generally guarded to poor, and it depends upon resolution of the underlying cause.
-Dogs for whom the cause of their pulmonary thromboembolism is trauma or generalized bacterial infection tend to have a better prognosis.
+The prognosis for dogs with pulmonary thromboembolism is generally guarded to poor, and it depends on resolution of the underlying cause.
+Dogs tend to have a better prognosis when the cause of their pulmonary thromboembolism is trauma or generalized bacterial infection.

 Future episodes of pulmonary thromboembolism are likely unless an underlying cause is identified and corrected.
 These blood clots are often fatal, and sudden death is not unusual.
-Treatment with anticoagulant medications can lead to bleeding.
+Treatment with anticoagulant medications may lead to bleeding complications, necessitating frequent re-evaluation of clotting times, and these medications may be required long-term.